Teaching positions in Elementary or Secondary Public, Private or Charter Schools.

 The Elementary Level teaching certificate allows the holder to teach all subjects in a self-contained classroom, grades K-8.
 The Secondary Level certified teacher is allowed to instruct grades 6-12 in endorsed subjects.
-Art and Music teachers are certified to teach their subject areas across the K-12 spectrum, minors are not required in these two comprehensive teaching majors.
+Art teachers are certified to teach their subject area across the K-12 spectrum, minors are not required in this comprehensive teaching major.

 An Elementary or Secondary Education student must have a certifiable teaching major for which Marygrove is authorized to recommend for Provisional Certification.
 An Elementary Education student also must complete the Elementary Education minor offered by Marygrove.
 A Secondary Education student must complete a certifiable Marygrove teaching minor.